Friday, January 15, 2016

 Floating Casinos and McDonald's on the mighty Mississippi River

-I took several pictures but we did not stay too long because I could feel the swaying of the arch which made me feel sick.
+I took several pictures, but we did not stay too long because I could feel the Arch swaying, which made me feel sick.

-So we once again loaded into the small enclosed tram and we went click, click, click, back down to the lobby.
+So we once again loaded into the small, enclosed tram and went click, click, click back down to the lobby.

-The entrance to the historic architecture of Anheuser Bush Brewery is located at 12th and Lynch Streets.
+The entrance to the historic architecture of Anheuser-Busch Brewery is located at 12th and Lynch Streets.

-A group of students graduated in 2000 entering Anheuser Bush Brewery.
+A group of students graduated in 200,0, entering Anheuser-Busch Brewery.

 Historic Brewery House built in 1892

-We met Wallace and Brookdale two of Anheuser Bush Clydesdales
+We met Wallace and Brookdale, the two Anheuser-Busch Clydesdales.

-The address to the Brewery is 1127 Pestalozzi Street but not the touring entrance.
+The address for the Brewery is 1127 Pestalozzi Street, not the touring entrance.

-We entered the brewery with a group of students that will graduate in 2000.
+We entered the Brewery with a group of students who will graduate in 2000.

-We were greeted by a friendly bark and the wagging tail of the Anheuser Bush Dalmatian dog.
+We were greeted by a friendly bark and the wagging tail of the Anheuser-Busch Dalmatian.

 We were guided through the bottling and beer-making (Brewery) areas.